Less than half of Kiwis have visited Waitangi - the birthplace of the nation - NZ Herald

 While the country's focus is on Waitangi this week for Waitangi Day commemorations, new research reveals that more than half of Kiwis have not visited the birthplace of the nation.

-New research shows that more than half - 55 per cent - of Kiwis have never been to the birthplace of our nation.
+The research shows 55 per cent of Kiwis have never been to the birthplace of our nation.
 That number is even lower among young people, with just 33 per cent of those under 40 having ever made a trip to the Waitangi Treaty Grounds.

 The study, released by the Waitangi National Trust, also shows that 40 per cent of New Zealanders rate their knowledge of what took place there as five or less out of 10.